Neo-Assyrian Empire: Akkadian

 The ancient Assyrians primarily spoke and wrote the Assyrian language, a Semitic language (i.e. related to modern Hebrew and Arabic) closely related to Babylonian, spoken in southern Mesopotamia.
 Assyrian and Babylonian are generally regarded by modern scholars as dialects of the Akkadian language.
 The empire was the last state to sponsor writing traditional Akkadian cuneiform in all levels of its administration.
 As a result, ancient Mesopotamian textual tradition and writing practices flourished to an unprecedented degree in the Neo-Assyrian period.
 Texts written in cuneiform were made not just in the traditionally Akkadian-speaking Assyrian heartland and Babylonia, but by officials and scribes all over the empire.
 At the height of the empire, cuneiform documents were written in lands today part of countries like Israel, Lebanon, Turkey, Syria, Jordan and Iran, which had not produced any cuneiform writings for centuries, and in cases never before.

 Three distinct versions, or dialects, of Akkadian were used: Standard Babylonian, Neo-Assyrian and Neo-Babylonian.
-Standard Babylonian was a highly codified version of ancient Babylonian, used around 1500 BC, and was used as a language of high culture, for nearly all scholarly documents, literature and poetry.
+Standard Babylonian was a highly codified version of ancient Babylonian, used around 1500 BCE, and was used as a language of high culture, for nearly all scholarly documents, literature and poetry.
 The culture of the elite was strongly influenced by Babylonia in the south.
 Though the political relationship between Babylonia and the Assyrian central government was variable and volatile, cultural appreciation of the south was constant throughout the Neo-Assyrian period.
 Many of the documents written in Standard Babylonian were written by scribes who originally came from southern Mesopotamia but were employed in the north.
 The Neo-Assyrian and Neo-Babylonian forms of Akkadian were vernacular languages, primarily spoken in northern and southern Mesopotamia, respectively.